CK-MPM: A Compact-Kernel Material Point Method: Experiment

 To evaluate the stability and robustness of our compact-kernel MPM under extreme conditions, we conducted a series of stress tests.
 A summary of the results is presented in \autoref{table:stress-test}.
 The stress tests are categorized into two primary types: (1) large-scale simulations involving high-resolution grids and a large number of particles, and (2) simulations with extreme material parameter settings, designed to push the limits of stability and performance.
 All simulations were performed on an Intel Xeon w7-3455 CPU and a single NVIDIA RTX 6000 Ada GPU, using CUDA 12.4 and CUDA driver version 550.54.14.
 Below, we provide a concise summary of each test case, highlighting the challenges posed and the performance of our method.

-\paragraph{Fluid Flush with Two Longs} We simulate a large-scale scene with grid resolutions of $(1024, 512, 512)$ and a grid spacing of $\Delta x = \frac{1}{512} m$.
-The simulation features a cuboid of water, uniformly sampled with 75,264,000 particles, and two longs placed near the center of the scene, discretized with 8,219,227 particles.
+\paragraph{Fluid Flush with Two Loongs (Chinese dragon)} We simulate a large-scale scene with grid resolutions of $(1024, 512, 512)$ and a grid spacing of $\Delta x = \frac{1}{512} m$.
+The simulation features a cuboid of water, uniformly sampled with 75,264,000 particles, and two loongs placed near the center of the scene, discretized with 8,219,227 particles.
 The fluid is modeled using the $J$-based fluid model with $B = 10 Pa$, $\gamma = 7.15$, and viscosity $\mu = 0.1$.
-The longs are simulated using the Fixed Corotated hyperelasticity model with Young’s modulus $E = 10^6\,\text{Pa}$ and Poisson’s ratio $\nu = 0.3$.
-As shown in \autoref{fig:fluid-with-two-longs}, the simulation demonstrates detailed interactions between water and the longs, with clear splashing and turbulence effects.
+The loongs are simulated using the Fixed Corotated hyperelasticity model with Young’s modulus $E = 10^6\,\text{Pa}$ and Poisson’s ratio $\nu = 0.3$.
+As shown in \autoref{fig:fluid-with-two-longs}, the simulation demonstrates detailed interactions between water and the loongs, with clear splashing and turbulence effects.